BenjaminMassey/CIS410Assignment2/README.md

 ## Contributions

-Ben did the Player Characters Part 1 and 2 sections, along with teh linear interpolation addition
+Ben did the Player Characters Part 1 and 2 sections, along with the linear interpolation addition

 Matt did Enemies Part 1 and 2 sections, along with the dot product addition